brianrahadi/quartz/content/posts/why-you-should-join-hackathons.md

 Of course, I do acknowledge the drawbacks of it, which are not a replicate of how a true software development looks like - no project management, bad code practices, no sleep.
 However, as we acknowledge it, there are of course many other ways to learn about all these other practices.
 Hackathon is a really good medium to learn solve problems fast.

-My opinion is that hackathon projects are not as good for resume - as there are many other ways to solve how you can build and maintain software in longer period of time.
-However, it is indeed one way to get there if you don't have much experience.

 ## personal experience

 My initial drive for hackathons was free food, but it stays for the people and projects